linked-db/linked-ql/README.md

 <table width="100">
 <tr><td>

-<details name="features" open><summary>SQL-native experience</summary>
+<details name="features" open><summary>A SQL-native experience</summary>

-Where other tools have it as the exception, and literally gets in the way, Linked QL has SQL as <ins>the default</ins>!
+Where other tools have it as the exception (and literally gets in the way), Linked QL has SQL as <ins>the default</ins>!
 This time, you get additional new syntax sugars that make hand-authored SQL all the more powerful, delightful, and... just compelling!

 </details>